tpietruszka/rate_limited/README.md

 - more ready-made API descriptions - incl. batched ones?
 - fix the "interrupt and resume" test in Python 3.11
 ### Nice to have:
-- add an optional "result verification" mechanism, for when the server might return, but the results might be incorrect (e.g. LM not conforming with the given format) - so we retry
 - (optional) slow start feature - pace the initial requests, instead of sending them all at once
 - text-based logging if tqdm is not installed
 - if/where possible, detect RateLimitExceeded - notify the user, slow down